ai91/AlexaSmartHome.MQTT.bridge/README.md

 - Install/configure **MQTT Broker**
 - Install or use some third-party **JWT Auth Server**
 - Install **Alexa.MQTT.Bridge** *(this project)*
-- Create/setup own **Alexa Smart Home Skill** and install in in DEV mode into your Alexa account
+- Create/setup own **Alexa Smart Home Skill** and add it in DEV mode into your Alexa account
 - Create/setup own **AWS Lambda**, and configure it to interact with your instance of the Alexa.MQTT.Bridge and your Alexa Smart Skill. *(function source code is provided here)*

 ## MQTT Broker and security